 That year, I and most of the parents in my group were leaning toward clementine jack-o-lanterns.
 However, I wondered,

 “What if everyone brought clementines as their Halloween party treat?”

 I’ve Begun Steering Away from Edible School Halloween Treats

-This year, we ordered seeds from Save Our Monarchs to pass out at our Harvest Fest.
-The school we currently attend doesn’t celebrate Halloween or pass out treats, but they put on a fall harvest festival in its place.
-Since one of my kids has been celebrating the life cycle of butterflies, we decided that this could be our contribution.
+A few years ago, we ordered seeds from Save Our Monarchs to pass out to school friends.
 (Just a note though.
 I ordered these in late September and they took longer than expected to arrive.
 I recommend ordering early or paying for expedited delivery.)

 If The School Requires Pre-Packaged Halloween Treats:

 Once you get your store-bought snacks home, let your kids make them “Halloween Treats” by coloring these Printable Halloween Treat Bag Toppers from Thrifty Little Mom.
 Maybe they can even toss in a Halloween Joke.
 Making Memories With Your Kids has joke printables here.
-The best part of this plan is that your kids should be able to do the assembly themselves.
+The best part of this plan is that your kids should be able to do the decoration and assembly themselves.
 You can set them at the table with crayons, scissors, a stapler and supplies while you do the dishes (or read FamilyFunTwinCities, whatever).

 Fruits and Veggies for School Halloween Treats??
 (Maybe):